NanoComp/imageruler/README.md

 [![Build Status](https://github.com/NanoComp/imageruler/workflows/CI/badge.svg)](https://github.com/NanoComp/imageruler/actions)

-Imageruler is a free Python program to compute the minimum length scale of binarized images which are typically designs produced by topology optimization.
+Imageruler is a free Python program to compute the minimum length scale of binary images which are typically designs produced by topology optimization.
 The algorithm is based on morphological transformations [1,2] as implemented using the OpenCV library [3].
-Imageruler also supports 1d designs.
+Imageruler also supports 1d binary images.

 For examples of using Imageruler on a variety of structures, see this [notebook](notebooks/examples.ipynb).
 Documentation is currently provided by the docstrings.
 A user manual is under development.